What is plagiarism?

-Reducing the size makes using your art less interesting, especially when the art needs to be displayed on, for example, a background, a poster, t-shirt or anything else that’s quite big.
-The more the image is streched, the less quality will be left.
+Reducing the size makes using your art less interesting, especially when the art needs to be displayed on, for example, a background, a poster, a t-shirt, or anything else that’s quite big.
+The more the image is stretched, the less quality will be left.

 This one is a bit controversial.
 It’s probably the most effective way to stop people from stealing your art.
 Anyone that isn’t at least adept with a program like photoshop, won’t be able to plagiarize, cutting out a large chunk of potential scammers, but using watermarks also means you potentially cut into your following.
 Art is to be seen and many people will simply scroll by your art just because it has a watermark.

 You may want to use watermarks as an exception, and not as a rule.

 Always sign your art.
 This can be done with an actual signature, a logo, or text.
 It can be removed of course, but if you place your signature strategically, it will be hard to do so.

 - Put the signature near your main subject, or even in it.
 Many people who can’t use programs like photoshop won’t be able to get rid of the signature because, when cutting it away, it will also cut into the main subject.

 - Put the signature in a textured area near or in the main subject.
 This makes removing it even harder.
 One needs to know how photoshop works really well, may even need a tablet to make it flawlessly disappear, and it often takes them too much time to edit, so the chance they skip by your artwork increases significantly.

 - Make your signature nearly invisible.
 Like this, your art may still be stolen, but will still have your signature on it.
 It’s easier to call out fraud that way.
 Make sure it’s within your main subject, very small but still readable when pointed out, and use colors or opacity to make it stand out even less.